MarinaTrofimovich/Marina_Trofimovich/README.md

 - Identified and visualized which factors contribute to the customer churn (using pandas, numpy, matplotlib, seaborn, plotly).

-- Built a prediction model which can classify if a customer is going to leave or not (trained Logistic Regression, k-nearesr neighbors, SVM, Random Forest and optimized them using GridSearchCV).
+- Built a prediction model which can classify if a customer is going to leave or not (trained Logistic Regression, k-nearesr neighbors, SVC, Random Forest and optimized them using GridSearchCV).

 - Chose the best model in accordance with business goals (max recall).